iwdgo/largeoutput/README.md

 Comparison is done using module [github.com/iwdgo/testingfiles](https://github.com/iwdgo/testingfiles) which returns errors usable by the `testing` package.

-The original code for piping is from the commit history of `golang.go/src/testing/example.go` was using unexported routines.
+The original code for piping output is from the commit history of `golang.go/src/testing/example.go` was using unexported routines.
 It is adapted to these cases.

-## Start

-Download with `go get github.com/iwdgo/largeouput/<module name>`, then `go test -v` for instance.

-These commands may change with [module](https://github.com/golang/go/wiki/Modules) configuration.